A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Related Works

 \subsection{Graph-Based Memory for Deep Research}

 Long-horizon agents depend on memory mechanisms to store, organize, and retrieve knowledge across extended trajectories, such as MemGPT~\citep{packer2023memgpt}, Mem0~\citep{mem0}, and A-MEM~\citep{xu2025mem}.
-In parallel, graph-augmented retrieval (e.g., GraphRAG~\cite{edge2024local, jimenez2024hipporag, zhu-etal-2025-knowledge}) uses graphs to improve query-focused synthesis over corpora.
+In parallel, graph-augmented retrieval (e.g., GraphRAG-style methods~\cite{graphrag, jimenez2024hipporag, zhu-etal-2025-knowledge}) uses graphs to improve query-focused synthesis over corpora.
 However, much of this memory work is motivated by multi-session conversation, personalization, or general long-context limits.
 For OEDR, what’s often missing is a memory design tailored to iterative knowledge acquisition, i.e., memory that does not merely ``store evidence'', but actively helps the agent decide what is missing, and what connections should be investigated next.
-Even in strong OEDR systems~\citep{li2025webweaver}, memory is often a passive evidence store rather than an active representation that shapes exploration.
+Even in strong OEDR systems~\citep{li2026webweaver}, memory is often a passive evidence store rather than an active representation that shapes exploration.
 Our dual-graph approach instead uses a knowledge-graph–centric memory to encode knowledge units and relations, so gap signals, e.g., weak support, missing links, contradictions, can directly drive follow-up queries and outline updates, making exploration knowledge-driven rather than outline-driven.
+Appendix~\ref{app:graph_retrieval_agents} further discusses the distinction from graph-based retrieval agents.